mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 An alternate method would be to neatly arrange your clothes in your dresser and closet.
 This method would have a _slow write time_ but _fast read time_, as it would take longer to put away your clothes (especially compared to dumping them on the ground), but when you need a particular item you know exactly where to find it and it's easy to access.

-It's not enough to say how fast a certain operation or algorithm takes

-We need a common scale to
+It's not enough to say how fast a certain operation or algorithm takes on our computer.
+What if your neighbor has a slower or faster computer?
+Rather, we need a common scale to be able to compare algorithms.
+For this, we use Big-O notation.
+This is a measure of the worst-case scenario.

 <img src="{{  site.baseurl  }}/images/computer_science/big_o.png">